Dem205/small-projects-temp-converter/Temperature-Converter-README.md

 # 🌡️ Temperature Converter Web App
 [![Status](https://img.shields.io/badge/status-active-brightgreen)]() [![License](https://img.shields.io/badge/license-MIT-blue)]() [![Made with ❤️ by Demi](https://img.shields.io/badge/made%20by-Demi-blueviolet)]()

-The **Temperature Converter App** is a lightweight, browser-based application that allows users to convert temperatures between Celsius, Fahrenheit, and Kelvin.
+The **Temperature Converter App** is a lightweight, browser-based application that allows users to convert temperatures between Celsius and Fahrenheit.
 Built with **HTML**, **CSS**, and **JavaScript**, this app offers a smooth and interactive experience.

 ---

 ## ✨ Features
-✅ Convert between Celsius, Fahrenheit, and Kelvin.
+✅ Convert between Celsius and Fahrenheit.
 ✅ Clean, user-friendly interface.
 ✅ Instant conversion on button click.
 ✅ Responsive design for all devices.